Updated April 2026: Pricing updated to reflect my new simplified pricing — $500 one-page / $1,000 full site, with 12 months hosting included.

 “Free” websites with expensive hosting.
 Some agencies offer a “free” website build but lock you into monthly hosting fees of $150–$300.
 Over two or three years, you’ve paid more than a proper build would have cost — and you usually don’t own the site.
 If you stop paying, it disappears.

 “Starting from” prices.
 A quote that says “websites from $500” often means “the absolute bare minimum, and everything you actually need is extra.”
 Ask for a full scope and total cost before committing.
+For a full guide on vetting designers and avoiding these traps, see how to choose a web designer.

 The missing extras.
 Does the quote include your domain?
 Hosting?
 SSL?
 Email setup?
 Copywriting?
 SEO?
 If the proposal doesn’t explicitly list what’s included, ask.
 The best way to avoid surprise costs is to get everything in writing upfront.